Fulton, Missouri: History

-Fulton, the largest city in Callaway County, was founded and became the county seat in 1825 but was not incorporated until March 14, 1859.
-The city was originally named Volney after Constantin François de Chassebœuf, comte de Volney, but was changed to honor Robert Fulton, the engineer and inventor, two months after the initial Volney name in 1825.
-Volney, New York is a town in Oswego County, New York which is also named for Volney.
-A village within the town of Volney is Fulton, New York which is also named for Robert Fulton.
+Fulton was founded and became the seat of Callaway County in 1825, although it would not be incorporated until March 14, 1859.
+At its founding, the city was named Volney after Constantin François de Chassebœuf, comte de Volney, but two months later renamed itself to honor engineer and inventor Robert Fulton.
+(There is a town in Oswego County, New York, named Volney after the Frenchman; it contains the village of Fulton, also named for the inventor.)

 The early residents of Fulton were from predominantly southern culture.
-The coastal and upland southerners that settled the land brought with them slaves and established an agricultural economy.
+The coastal and upland southerners that settled the land brought with them enslaved people and established an agricultural economy.